 Waiting for Harry - totally not like this.
 The anticipation factor (waiting to be disappointed) doesn't apply to Harry because the books live up the hype.
 You start reading with such excitement and joy and that feeling stays with you until the last word.
 You put down a Harry Potter book and you have a feeling of completion; the year came to a satisfying conclusion, the mystery has been solved, and Harry is safe for the time being.
 (John Granger (amazing, amazing, amazing Harry Potter critic) describes this as the "ring composition."
 He wrote a whole book on the topic and yes, of course I own it.
 A signed copy.)

 But ever so slowly, you get that anticipation feeling - the next book is coming, there is more to the story.
 And while you wait, you grow and you change.
 And the amazing thing is - the next book meets you there.
-The story has grown up
+The story has grown up and changed to meet you, the reader.

 I've read the books so many times and that feeling of joy when I pick up a Harry Potter book is always there, but it's never quite like the first time I cracked open that book a little after midnight.
 I remember those moments vividly.